Criteria for Success

 Main Body: It’s about magnetic imaging

-The run-on subject line is where the subject lines runs into the main body of the email.
+The run-on subject line is where the subject line runs into the main body of the email.
 This subject line is hard to read on a cell phone and is less likely read.
 As in the example above, this blurs the boundary between the subject line and the main body by using a sentence that stretches between the two.
 If in the future you wanted to remember what paper was referenced it would be much harder to find.

 Use brackets to help categorize emails